Los Gatos Foodie is a recipe website for the home cook focusing on natural food with a global twist by Brenda Grimse.

 Tell Me More

 The Home page will show the most recent recipe additions.
 On here you can also see what I am planning to cook next under "On The Menu".
-Using the menu bar above you can go to the Recipes page.
+Using the menu bar above you can go to the By Cuisine page.
 Here I have "Recipes by Cuisine" and "More Recipes", as well as a "Recipe Map".
-Next is the Farmstand page, here recipes are organized by produce.
 Next is the Articles page, this contains my "Global Bites Articles" and some other articles.
-Next is my Best Eats page, here I post restaurants that I think are really good around the area.
+Next is my Best Eats page, here I post restaurants that I like.
 Next is my Sources page, here you can find links to other blogs, cooking classes, and shopping.

 Type of Food

 I generally think of recipes and food in terms of cuisine type, so that's how this site is organized.
 I have an interest in international cuisine and have started a project called Global Bites to highlight this area.
 I cook using natural ingredients, no processed food.
 I believe in a whole-food diet, grass-fed meats, real butter, no fake stuff, and lots of vegetables.

 I get recipes from cooking classes, cookbooks, friends, and stuff that I make up.
 If I pull a recipe from another source, I reference the source.

 The First Thing That I Cooked